 As Gina McCarthy struggles to pass muster with Republicans as President Obama's nomination to head the Environmental Protection Agency (EPA), research shows how effective the agency is.

-Although the EPA is probably the GOP's favorite target for its "job-killing" regulations, the Office of Management and Budget's (OMB) annual report to Congress shows the fallacy of that.
+Although the EPA is probably the GOP's favorite target for its "job-killing" regulations, the Office of Management and Budget's (OMB) annual report to Congress shows the fallacy of that - for the second time.

 Each year the OMB analyzes the benefits and costs of all major rules adopted by federal agencies over the past 10 years to evaluate how efficiently (or inefficiently) they are functioning.